TodePond/DreamBerd/docs/contributors/readme.md

-# 🏆 DreamBerd--e-acc Contributors Hall Of Fame 🏆
+# 🏆 DreamBerd Contributors Hall Of Fame 🏆

-We would like to thank everyone who has contributed to Dreamberd--e-acc.
+We would like to thank everyone who has contributed to Dreamberd.

 This list is only for people who have had a pull request accepted.
 If that could be you, please submit a PR adding your name.
 I'll happily accept it.